Search the site

 3.7 Risks

-3.7 Recognise potential risks and dangers associated with increased independence and identify the appropriate people that you should discuss these risks with
+3.7 Potential risks and dangers associated with increased independence and with whom to discuss these risks.

 Potential risks and dangers